ChemChina close to Pirelli deal that would trigger buyout offer

-MILAN China National Chemical Corp (ChemChina) is close to becoming the biggest single shareholder in Pirelli PECI.MI in a deal that would trigger a 7 billion euro ($7.5 billion) buyout of the Italian tire company.
+MILAN China National Chemical Corp (ChemChina) (CHCC.PK) is close to becoming the biggest single shareholder in Pirelli PECI.MI in a deal that would trigger a 7 billion euro (5 billion pounds) buyout of the Italian tyre company.

-It said the stake would be transferred to a vehicle controlled by the new partner, after which a takeover offer for the rest the world's fifth-largest tire maker would ensue.
+It said the stake would be transferred to a vehicle controlled by the new partner, after which a takeover offer for the rest the world's fifth-largest tyre maker would ensue.

 If the offer succeeds, Pirelli will be delisted.
 The deal comes as Pirelli's rivals Michelin (MICP.PA) and Continental (CONG.DE) look around for growth opportunities in Asia.